cylondata/twister2/docs/documents/zookeeper/ZKBasedWorkerDiscovery.md

 # ZooKeeper based Worker Discovery
 Ahmet Uyar

-We designed a worker discovery, worker synchronization and ID assignment method for multi-worker jobs in cluster environments that use a ZooKeeper server.
+We designed a worker discovery, synchronization and ID assignment system for multi-worker jobs in cluster environments that use a ZooKeeper server.

 We developed the following class: